Princeton University logo

 Is Princeton University the right fit for me?

 Whether Princeton University is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (5% admit rate), cost ($56,010/year out-of-state), campus culture in Princeton, and available programs.
+Key factors to consider: admissions selectivity (5% admit rate), avg net price ($6,128/year after aid), campus culture in Princeton, and available programs.
 Use CollegeCove's compare tool to weigh Princeton University against similar schools side-by-side.

 Quick Facts